 2. Use public transport

-Locals whine constantly about our public transport system and yes it is light years behind Singapore’s but for visitors it is a great option.
-Inner city transport works well, especially outside peak times and while the ticketing system is confusing if you are here for more than a few days just grab yourself a MyMuilti1 and ride away on all buses, ferries and inner circle trains till your heart’s content.
+Locals whine constantly about our public transport system and yes it is light years behind Singapore’s but for visitors, it is a great option.
+Inner-city transport works well, especially outside peak times and the ticketing system is integrated and easy to follow.
+If you are here for more than a few days just grab yourself an Opal Card and ride away on all buses, public ferries, trains and light rail services till your heart’s content.

-The biggest bargain of all is for those with a least 1 child under 16.
-Sunday Fun-day allows the whole family to travel anywhere in the Sydney train network for $2.50 each – even the Blue Mountains!
+The biggest bargain of all is Sunday Fun-day which allows travel anywhere in the Sydney train network for $2.70 per day – even to the Blue Mountains!

 3. The best things in Sydney are actually free

-The Royal Botanic Gardens, our gorgeous beaches, walking across the bridge, exploring the historic Rocks streets, the Art Gallery of NSW and the harbour-side walks all cost nada.
-There is even a free 2-3 hour guided tour you can join.
-Check out my walks articles on the best walks in Sydney to get you started,
+The Royal Botanic Gardens, our gorgeous beaches, walking across the bridge, exploring the historic streets of The Rocks, the Art Gallery of NSW and the harbour-side walks all cost nada.

 4. Stay away from convenience stores and inner-city takeaways.

-There are also some very cheap Asian food courts like Hunter Connection or the Dixon Centre in Chinatown where you can buy lunch for $5-6 even cheaper after 2pm
+There are also some very cheap Asian food courts like Hunter Connection near Wynyard Station or the Dixon Centre in Chinatown where you can buy lunch for $6-7 even cheaper after 2pm when prices drop quickly!

 5. Grab all the free Sydney guides